recurly/recurly-integration-examples/CONTRIBUTING.md

 #### Creating new frontend examples

 1. Create a new directory to contain your example in the [public folder](public).
 Keep all of your HTML, CSS, and JS within this directory.
-2. Depending on what action you want your form to take, submit to to the relevant endpoint in the [API server specifications](#api-server-specifications).
+2. Depending on what action you want your form to take, submit it to the relevant endpoint in the [API server specifications](#api-server-specifications).
-3. Update [the index file](public/index.html) to link to your new example.
+3. Update [index.html](public/index.html) to link to your new example.
 4. Update the [README](README.md) to link to the code directory of your new example.

 #### Creating new backend examples